-- One offer was made. - Reviewed potential new pole locations and provided feedback to the design team. - Worked with San Francisco Public Utilities Commission to gain early access on their property. - Submitted plans to UPRR for encroachment permit.
+- Actively negotiating with Willowbend Apartments. - Staff reviewing potential new pole locations and providing feedback to the design team. - Worked with accounting staff to expedite payment for stipulated judgment. - Actively working with San Francisco Public Utilities Commission to gain early access on their property.